dozyhermit/nemo-zod-validators/README.md

 # nemo-zod-validators

-This is a personal project, but is worth being open source because it's pretty handy;

 `@rescale/nemo` and `zod` saved my life when working with Next.js app router api endpoints, but writing the same validation functions over and over was driving me crazy.

-And so this makes writing validation functions even easier.
+So, this just makes writing validation even easier.

 # Installation